 Forest Trends offers thanks to the Accountability Framework initiative, including support from NICFI and the Gordon and Betty Moore Foundation, for funding support to answer new research questions on corporate approaches to managing deforestation-related risks in cocoa supply chains.
-We also appreciate contributions from the following individuals: Cheyenne Coxon for copyediting support and Ciro Calderon for research assistance.
+We also appreciate contributions from the following individuals: Leah Samberg for her expertise and guidance around the Accountability Framework, Ethan Budiansky and Richard Scobey for input on the Cocoa & Forests Initiative, Cheyenne Coxon for copy editing support, and Ciro Calderon for research assistance.
 We extend appreciation to the dozens of businesses and investors that lend their expertise and insights to this project, and to those companies that are making and disclosing their achievements against meaningful commitments to reducing ecosystem degradation in their supply chains.